AGDevX/Spider/README.md

 ﻿# About Spider

-Spider is meant to be a starter / educational RESTful Web Api with a few bells and whistles built in.
+Spider is meant to be a starter / educational / inspirational RESTful Web Api with a few bells and whistles built in.
 It is slightly opinionated, but there's nothing that can't be changed to get the desired behavior.

 This Api can be used out of the box for demo purposes, but if it's used as a basis for a new Api then there's a little customization that needs to happen.
 This README will get you going.